 While circular prestressing has many benefits, it’s not without challenges.
 Some common issues include:

-- Cost: Initial costs can be higher due to the need for specialized materials and equipment.
+Initial costs can be higher due to the need for specialized materials and equipment.
+However, these costs are often offset by the long-term durability and reduced maintenance requirements of prestressed structures.

-- Maintenance: Proper maintenance is necessary to ensure the longevity of the prestressing system.
+Proper maintenance is necessary to ensure the longevity of the prestressing system.
+Over time, the tendons may require inspection or adjustment to ensure that the forces remain within the desired range.

 What Are the Do’s and Don’ts of Circular Prestressing?